oguzhan-yilmaz/argocd-backup-s3/README.md

 - Kubernetes CronJob to backup ArgoCD w/ `argocd admin export`
 - Upload to any S3 compatible storage
-- includes ArgoCD application manifest
+- Deploy with Helm chart or ArgoCD application manifest

 ### Links